 When taking a moment to look at each application, I found more and more features that I love.
 It was difficult to suggest anything at all for they were so planned out.
 These apps know who their audiences are, and they work at supplying their users with everything they need.

 To the Creators

-The applications, Quizlet, Evernote, and Overdrive, are not only highly commendable programs, but they strive to make student’s lives easier.
+The online websites and apps, Quizlet, Evernote, Any.do, and Overdrive, are not only highly commendable programs, but they strive to make student’s lives easier.
 Through reviewing how each one has helped me, I can see they do not ask for anything in return.
 I have used them extensively and not once did I pay for their services.
 Some of them have premium subscriptions, but it is not required of everyone.

 To the Teachers

 “Technology alone isn’t going to improve student achievement.
 The best combination is great teachers working with technology to engage students in the pursuit of the learning they need,” This quote from Arne Duncan says it all.
 I praise each of these apps in being greatly advantageous; however, any accomplishment in school is due to all of my teachers’ unwavering work.

 A few teachers even introduced me to these resources online.
 They were the catalysts of all the opportunities that came my way.
 I am grateful for their time and energy put into their students’ educations.

 The impact and influence of technology on not just my studying, but my life, is so profound.
 After reviewing each of these apps, I learned more about how I learn, and the techniques that work best for my success in school.
 The thoughtfulness and expertise of each program goes without saying.
 They all excel in the field they are in.

 Now that I have found them, I will continue to use them during my time at college and even after.

 Is technology a good career path?
 Read the article and find out if tech is a good path for you.